Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/build_and_test/_index.md

 See [development application components](../../../components/application/nonsolutionspecific/development/) to get a overview over tools and application we use.

+### Software Defined Infrastructure Definition Enablement

+We use Terraform to define infrastructure.

 ## Build & Integration Enablement Capabilities

 ### Software Compilation & Validation